basho-labs/riak-key-list-util/README.md

 riak-key-list-util
 ==================

 A Riak console utility script for per-vnode key counting, siblings logging and more.
+(For Riak 1.1.4)

 ## Usage
 This script needs to be run from a Riak console, on one of the Riak nodes.